vidyakvv/Java/README.md

 # Java
-This Repo consists of hackerrank and leetcode problem solution during the java learning session
+This Repo consists of hackerrank, leetcode problem solution and Projects in Java